getcacheflow/be-home-1/README.md

 ```
  - [ ] Add 1 or many line items to the invoice.
 Line items may include a breakdown of each thing being invoiced for with an amount
  - [ ] The ability to edit an invoice object if its still in draft
- - [ ] The ability to change the status an invoice
+ - [ ] The ability to change the status of an invoice
  - [ ] View a list of all invoices by status

 ### Tips